 Beignets are best (and traditionally) served with coffee but preserves make a nice companion, too.

-Btw, if you are adverse to using shortening in the recipe (I understand), feel free to substitute with melted unsalted butter.
+BTW, if you are averse to using shortening in the recipe (I understand), feel free to substitute with melted unsalted butter.

 If you love this recipe and want more delicious brunch and breakfast recipes, check out my cookbook Beach House Brunch on Amazon. 🙂